Daniel5055/valipop/dissertation.md

 ### 6.3.2.
 Integrating graph formats

 When I first repaired the old ValiPop tests, I noticed commented out tests for output formats not available to the user in ValiPop.
 These were specifically for the GEDCOM format, which is a common genealogical data structure (gedcom.org, 2019), and the GraphViz format, which is a file type for representing graphs (The GraphViz Authors, 2025).
 These formats appeared to be fully implemented, and I was able to execute them indirectly using the provided tests.
-However, they were not accessible to users using the ValiPop program and so I chose to integrate them directly. (images)
+However, they were not accessible to users using the ValiPop program and so I chose to integrate them directly.

 To integrate them, I added a new configuration option `output_graph_format` which allowed users to specify which of the two formats they wanted to their population to be written to, or `NONE` if neither.
 In the results recording phase, I included the graph format implementations which wrote the graphs to files.